 - Why is it so hard to hire a marketing leader?

-- How can businesses confidently bring strong marketing leadership to the table?
+- How can you confidently bring strong marketing leadership to your table?

-- How can businesses successfully navigate the messiness that comes with hiring?
+- How can your business successfully navigate the messiness that comes with hiring?

 Addressing a lack of trust and misaligned expectations